vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Gazelle form of Usas, 208.

-General character of the Brahmaņa philo-
+General character of the Brahmaṇa philo-

 sophy, 440-2.

 General conceptions, 484.

-Generality, not denoted by samaşti, 506,
+Generality, not denoted by samaṣti, 506,

 n.
 11.